 Another way to think about this is, if the cost for the AC repair is 1/12 of the cost of a new AC replacement, the benefits of the replacement air conditioner in low monthly payments, energy bill reduction and greater comfort likely makes up for the investment in the AC repair.

 Noticing decreases in your energy bill doesn’t take long when it happens month after month.
-It can be easy to write it off as an abnormality, but be sure to take a closer look at the energy you’re consuming and see if those increases are due to higher usage, or more likely due to something else like lower efficiency of your home’s air conditioner.
+It can be easy to write it off as an anomaly, but be sure to take a closer look at the energy you’re consuming and see if those increases are due to higher usage, or more likely due to something else like lower efficiency of your home’s air conditioner.
 The older your AC system gets (and the longer it goes before being maintained), the more inefficient it will become.
 It may also be a sign that it’s time for air conditioner replacement.

-Of course, these aren’t the only issues that highlight the need for air conditioner replacement, but they are a couple of the more common ones that we see daily.
+Of course, these aren’t the only issues that highlight the need for air conditioner replacement, but they are a few of the more common ones that we see routinely.
 McElroy Service Experts can help by providing a free assessment of your home’s air conditioning system to help determine whether the time has come for your air conditioner to be replaced, or if it’s best to go forward with an AC repair.
 Grand Island has trusted us for a reason, and that’s because your comfort is always top priority.
 Give us a call at 308-210-4398 or set up a free appointment today.